 - Is a data mart the same as a data warehouse?

 A: A data mart and a data warehouse have similar properties.
-They store structured data and are used for business intelligence processes.
-However, a data mart serves a specific unit and stores information only on a particular topic.
+They store structured data and are used for business intelligence processes to support historical analysis.
+However, a data mart serves a specific unit and stores information only on the business professionals on a particular topic.
 A data warehouse is broader and contains data related to all business tasks.

 - Can a data lake store process data?

 A: Yes, a data lake can store any information, including processed data.
-However, its use is limited in business intelligence tasks as data in a data lake is usually raw and unreliable.
+However, its use is limited in business intelligence data analysis tasks as data in a data lake is usually unprocessed data, raw and unreliable.

 - When should we choose a data lake over a data warehouse vs. a data mart?

-A: A data lake is more useful for companies that use raw data for analysis and machine learning.
-If the data processing isn’t your main goal, you should choose a data lake.
+A: A data lake is more useful and centralized repository for companies that use raw data for analysis and machine learning.
+If the data processing isn't your data engineers main goal, you should choose a data lake.

 - Which platform is more cost-effective, data mart vs. data lake vs. data warehouse?

-A: A data lake is usually less expensive, followed by a data mart and then a data warehouse.
+A: A data lake is usually less expensive store raw data first, followed by a data mart and then a data warehouse.
 But the cost-effectiveness of implementing such storage platforms varies depending on business requirements and goals.